Hindu temple architecture: Badami Chalukya architecture

 The Badami Chalukya Architecture style originated by 5th century in Aihole and was perfected in Pattadakal and Badami.

 Between 500 and 757 CE, Badami Chalukyas built Hindu temples out of sandstone cut into enormous blocks from the outcrops in the chains of the Kaladgi hills.

 In Aihole, known as the "Cradle of Indian architecture," there are over 150 temples scattered around the village.
 The Lad Khan Temple is the oldest.
 The Durga Temple is notable for its semi-circular apse, elevated plinth and the gallery that encircles the sanctum sanctorum.
 A sculpture of Vishnu sitting atop a large cobra is at Hutchimali Temple.
 The Ravalphadi cave temple celebrates the many forms of Shiva.
 Other temples include the Konthi temple complex and the Meguti Jain temple.

 Pattadakal is a World Heritage Site, where one finds the Virupaksha temple; it is the biggest temple, having carved scenes from the great epics of the Ramayana and the Mahabharata.
 Other temples at Pattadakal are Mallikarjuna, Kashivishwanatha, Galaganatha and Papanath.

+Bengal temple architecture

+Several styles of temple architecture developed in Bengal.
+Notable temple architectural styles of Bengal are the Chala, Ratna and Dalan temples.
+Chala-style is a hut with a sloping roof, which follows the pattern of huts in most villages of Bengal.
+Ratna-style originated in Bengal from the 15th to 16th centuries, under the Mallabhum kingdom (also called Malla dynasty).
+One of the most prominent features of the Chala and Ratna style is the terracotta artwork on the temple walls.
+The Dalan-style is flat-roofed temples with their heavy cornices on S-curved brackets, and this style was later influenced by European ideas in the 19th century.